my blogJOY IN THIS JOURNEY

 I have family and friends who are in the military, the police force, and other related organizations.
 They are quick to defend these organizations and the individuals within.
 Of course.
 It is their career, or their husband’s/father’s/sister’s/wife’s that we’re talking about.

-I get it.
+This makes sense.
 It’s scary to acknowledge the crack in the armor.
 What if the crack keeps cracking open wider and wider?
 What if it all falls apart?
 Getting anywhere close to asking yourself “If I’m wrong about this, what else am I wrong about?” is too much for most of us.

 So, when those conversations take place in my hearing, often I stay quiet.
 I don’t contradict or question or challenge.
 Often, I leave altogether.